Google Mass Media Patents Disclose an Interest in Entertainment

-How do these audio snippet discriptors lead to personalization?
+How do these audio snippet descriptors lead to personalization?

-An example from the patent application addresses that pretty well:
+An example from the Google mass media patent application addresses that pretty well:

 For example, if the user is watching the television show “Seinfeld,” then query descriptors generated from the show’s ambient audio will be matched with reference descriptors derived from previous “Seinfeld” broadcasts.
 Thus, the best matching candidate descriptors are used to aggregate personalized information relating to “Seinfeld” (e.g., news stories, discussion groups, links to ad hoc social peer communities or chat rooms, advertisements, etc.).